ro2-byte/ro2-byte/README.md

 - 👋 Hi, I’m @ro2-byte
-- 🌱 I’m currently IT
+- 🌱 I’m currently studying IT
 - 💞️ I’m looking to collaborate on nothing
 - 📫 How to reach me 0745022430
 - 😄 Pronouns: ...